 Mexico.
 Sea of Cortez.

-We have not had the chance to see whales but we photographed the seals on the site of Los Islotes, manta rays on the site of La Reina and some whale sharks near the town of Lapaz.
+I have not had the chance to see whales but I photographed the seals on the site of Los Islotes, manta rays on the site of La Reina and some whale sharks near the town of Lapaz.
 The most surprising in the Sea of Cortez is the diversity of species and their density.
 But the most interesting is the fact that each species inhabits a territory that is well defined.
-For us photographers, the Sea of Cortez is also unique because the blue light of the water is very dense.
+For me, photographer, the Sea of Cortez is also unique because the blue light of the water is very dense.
 But we must recognize that this is a though journey because as usual nothing is guaranteed.